Beware the Time Robbers

 Photo by Pixabay on Pexels.com

 Just as it is in the dictionary, so it is in life.
 Forgiveness always comes before freedom.
-Over the course of our lives, we receive many offences from people, some large and others minute.
+Over the course of our lives, we receive many offenses from people, some large and others minute.
 We have two choices when we are in a position where someone has offended us: 1.
-We can either choose to hold on to the offence or 2.
+We can either choose to hold on to the offense, or 2.
 We can forgive.

 You will say to me, “But you don’t understand what so and so has done to me.”
 You’re right, I don’t understand, but the process is the same.
 Jesus told us a great story about this principle.
-In Matthew 18, he tells us about a servant that owed a king a great deal of money; by today’s standards it would be several million dollars.
-The servant could not pay the debt and the king commanded that the man, his wife and children and all he had be sold to pay the debt.
+In Matthew 18, he tells us about a servant who owed a king a great deal of money; by today’s standards, it would be several million dollars.
+The servant could not pay the debt, and the king commanded that the man, his wife, children and all he had be sold to pay the debt.
 The servant then fell down and begged him to forgive the debt.
 The king relented and forgave the servant the entire debt.

 The point of this story is that we all stand before God owing a great debt; that debt being our sins and trespasses.
 If we want God’s forgiveness, we must be willing to forgive those who have sinned or trespassed against us.
 It is a spiritual law of the universe.
 If we want it, we have to be willing to give it.